 Once the winter has come and gone, golf returns, and with it, comes golf betting and naturally, golf betting odds.
 Events are scattered through the spring, summer, and fall months and the players hit the green hoping to win a championship.

-The next big event coming up is the US PGA Championship 2020, which is due to take place in June though the exact date is yet to be confirmed.
-The odds were last updated on July 13, 2020:
+The next big event coming up is the 2020 Masters, which is due to take place in November though the exact date is yet to be confirmed.
+The odds were last updated on October 13, 2020:

 Many events host upwards of 140 players, so when it comes to golf betting odds, there can be a huge variety of options and some great value attached to it.
 There are always obvious favorites that top the odds board, the mid-range players who are experienced but might not have the chops to make it to the finals, and then the bottom of the board hosts the longshots and underdogs.